This post may contain affiliate links. Please read our disclosure policy.

 - This soup is not spicy when you use mild Italian sausage even if you add the red pepper flakes, so you can definitely up the spice by adding more red pepper and/or by using hot Italian sausage.

 - You don’t need to go out and buy a bottle of Worcestershire sauce just for this recipe, but I like how it adds a little extra something-something to recipes, so I always keep some in my fridge.

-Questions about this cheesy sausage potato soup?
+Questions about this sausage and potato soup?
 Let me know in the comments below!

 Cheesy Sausage Potato Soup

 - 17.6 ounces (500g) Italian sausages see note

 - 3 tablespoons butter

 - 1/2 medium onion chopped small

 - 2 sticks celery chopped small